 The quality manager will work closely with ICT staff such as the ICT managers, project managers and technical development managers.
 This position is also responsible for overseeing the project assurance, user assurance, business and specialist assurance roles.

-A quality manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A quality manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the quality manager has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.

-Advises on the application of appropriate quality and/or environmental management techniques.
+Advises on the application of appropriate quality management techniques and standards.
+Ensures that projects, teams and functions have appropriate practices in place and are meeting required organisational quality levels.
+Determines areas where existing processes should change from analysing audit findings.
+Takes responsibility for controlling updating and distributing organisational standards.
 Facilitates improvements to processes by changing approaches and working practices, typically using recognised models.

 Methods and tools